-Copies forwarded for information to:
+Copy forwarded for kind information to:

-- (i) The Prime Minister's Office, South Block, New Delhi - The Cabinet Secretariat, Rashtrapati Bhawan, New Delhi - (iii) PS to the Minister (HI & PE), Udyog Bhawan, New Delhi - (iv) PS to Secretary (PE) - (v) PS to Finance Secretary, North Block, New Delhi - (vi) PS to Law Secretary, Shastri Bhawan, New Delhi - (vii) JS (Admn)/JS (AKP) - (viii) All officers in DPE
+- (i) The Prime Minister's Office, South Block, New Delhi. - (ii) The Cabinet Secretariat, Rashtrapati Bhawan, New Delhi. - (iii) PS to the Minister (HI&PE), Udyog Bhawan, New Delhi. - (iv) PS to Secretary(DPE). - (v) PS to Finance- Secretary, North Block, New Delhi. - (vi) PS to Law-Secretary, Shastri Bhawan, New Delhi.

-ANNEXURE to DPE O.M.
-No. No.4 (1)/2011-DPE (PMA)-GL dated 12 June, 2013
+ANNEXURE to DPE OM No. 4(1)/2013-DPE(PMA)/FTS-1835 dated April, 2017

-Arbitration Clause to be included in all the commercial contracts entered into by the Public Enterprises/Government Departments etc.
+(Arbitration Clause to be included in all the commercial contracts entered into by the Public Enterprises/ Government Departments etc.)

-"In the event of any dispute or difference relating to the interpretation and application of the provisions of the contracts, such dispute or difference shall be referred by either party for Arbitration to the sole Arbitrator in the Department of Public Enterprises to be nominated by the Secretary to the Government of India in-charge of the Department of Public Enterprises.
-The Arbitration and Conciliation Act, 1996 shall not be applicable to arbitration under this clause.
-The award of the Arbitrator shall be binding upon the parties to the dispute, provided, however, any party aggrieved by such award may make a further reference for setting aside or revision of the award to the Law Secretary, Department of Legal Affairs, Ministry of Law & Justice, Government of India.
-Upon such reference the dispute shall be decided by the Law Secretary or the Special Secretary/Additional Secretary, when so authorized by the Law Secretary, whose decision shall bind the Parties finally and conclusively.
+"In the event of any dispute or difference relating to the interpretation and application of the provisions of the contracts, such dispute or difference shall be referred by either party for Arbitration to the sole Arbitrator in the Department of Public Enterprises to be nominated by the Secretary to the Government of India incharge of the Department of Public Enterprises.
+The Arbitration and Conciliation Act, 1996 and The Arbitration and Conciliation Act, 2015 shall not be applicable to arbitration under this clause.
+The award of the Arbitrator shall be binding upon the parties to the dispute, provided, however, any party aggrieved by such award may make a further reference for setting aside or revision of the award to the Law-Secretary, Department of Legal Affairs, Ministry of Law & Justice, Government of India.
+Upon such reference the dispute shall be decided by the Law-Secretary or the Special Secretary/Additional Secretary, when so authorized by the Law-Secretary, whose decision shall bind the Parties finally and conclusively.
 The Parties to the dispute will share equally the cost of arbitration as intimated by the Arbitrator".